mohanrajsambath/AutoPagerRecyclerManager/README.md

 ## How to use it?
-It's very easy to use `LoaderAutoPagerRefreshableRecyclerFragment` to load data from a multi-page source asynchronously.
+It's very easy to use `AutoPagerFragment` or a refreshable version `AutoPagerRefreshableFragment` to load data from a multi-page source asynchronously.
 This fragment is very easy to extend.
-You only need to implement `onCreateLoader(int, Bundle)` and `onCreateAdapter(AutoPagerRecyclerViewManager)` to make it work.
+You only need to implement `onCreateLoader(int, Bundle)` and `onCreateAdapter()` to make it work.

-1. Wrapped your content in two custom classes, for example `Group` and `Element`.
-The `Group` class must implement the `ElementGroup` interface.
-The `Group` means the data you get for a certain page, which contains a list of `Element`s.
-For example, the `Group` data is the json you get from www.forum.com/board.json?page=1.
-It contains a `JsonArray` which stores all its items.
-These items could be extracted as a list of `Elements`.
-If there is no parsing work needed, the `Element` could even be a `String`.
+1. Enclosure your content in two custom classes, for example `ForumPage` and `Element`.
+The `ForumPage` class must implement the `Page<Element>` interface.
+The `Page` means the data you get for a certain page, which contains a iterable collection of `Element`s.
+For example, the `Page` data could be the json you get from www.forum.com/board.json?page=1.
+It contains a `JsonArray` which stores all its items, and they could be accessed by an iterator.
+These items could be contained in a list/map/set of `Elements`.
+If there is no parsing work needed, the `Element`  could just simply be a `String`.

-		public interface ElementGroup<E> {
+		public interface Page<E> extends Iterable<E> {

-			// retrieve all the items
-		    List<E> getElements();

-			// an ElementGroup must know its current page index. int getPageCurrentCount();

-			// an ElementGroup must know the all page count.
-If it's endless just set a large number. int getPageAllCount();
+		    /**
+		     * @return The index of the first page of the multi-page source.
+It's usually a constant like 0 or 1.
+		     */
+		    int first();

+		    /**
+		     * @return The index of the current {@link Page} instance.
+		     */
+		    int index();

+		    /**
+		     * @return The index of the last page of the multi-page source.
+The returned value may vary for different
+		     * {@link Page} instances, because the data source may be updated to get new trailing pages.
+		     */
+		    int last();
 		}

-2. Create a `Fragment` extending `LoaderAutoPagerRefreshableRecyclerFragment`.
+2. Create a `Fragment` extending `AutoPagerFragment` or `AutoPagerRefreshableFragment`.
 3. Implement `onCreateLoader()` with an `AutoPagerLoader`.
-You only need to tell it how to get data for a certain page in `newGroup` method, which will be executed at background.
+You only need to tell it how to get data for a certain page in `newPage` method, which will be executed at background.

 		@Override
-		public Loader<List<Group>> onCreateLoader(int id, Bundle args) {
+		public Loader<TreeMap<Integer, ForumPage>> onCreateLoader(int id, Bundle args) {
-		    return new AutoPagerLoader<Group>(getActivity()) {
+		    return new AutoPagerLoader<ForumPage>(getActivity()) {
 		        @Override
-		        protected Group newGroup(int page) throws Exception {
+		        protected Page newPage(int page) throws DataNotLoadedException {
 					String response = getDataFromServer(page);
-					Group group = parseString(response);
+					ForumPage page = parseString(response);
-		            return group;
+		            return page;
 		        }
 		    };
 		}

-4. Implement `onCreateAdapter()` with an `AutoPagerRecyclerAdapter`.
+4. Implement `onCreateAdapter()` with an `AutoPagerAdapter`.
 It's just like implementing a normal `RecyclerView.Adapter` to provide an adapter from data to view.

-		private class GroupAdapter extends AutoPagerRecyclerAdapter<Group, String> {
+		private class ForumPageAdapter extends AutoPagerAdapter<ForumPage, String> {

-		    public GroupAdapter(AutoPagerRecyclerViewManager<Group, String> autoPagerRecyclerViewManager) {
+		    public ForumPageAdapter() {
-		        super(autoPagerRecyclerViewManager);
+		        super();
 		    }

 		    @Override